 - The use of the insect pathogenic fungus Metarhizuim anisopliae is in the experimental stage.

 - Experiments on resistance of potato varieties to wireworms showed that resistance was related to the content of glycoalkaloids (solanine), which, however, are classified as toxic to humans.
 In practice, however, cultivar differences in susceptibility to wireworm damage in potatoes are also consistently observed and appear to be independent of the solanine content of the tubers.
 The causes of these differences have not yet been adequately investigated.

-At soil depths greater than 20 cm, wireworms are well protected from control measures.
-Damage increases from the next year after egg laying.
+Promising measures without the use of active substances include, above all, tillage at the time of egg laying, since the eggs and the freshly hatched larvae can be controlled by the mechanical disturbance and by desiccation.
 More accurate information on the flight of individual species is provided by the use of pheromone traps for the most common Agriotes species.
-Monitoring to survey the flight times of the damaging species occurring in Austria has been carried out since 2019.
+Monitoring to survey the flight times of the pest species occurring in Austria has been conducted since 2019.
 The collected data can be seen on the page of the Austrian Plant Protection Warning Service under "Wireworm monitoring in potato".

 Several research studies have found naturally occurring antagonists such as ground beetles and various insect pathogenic fungi(Metarhizium brunneum, Entomophthora elateridiphaga,...), but it is still unclear whether they are sufficiently effective against the pest.
 Work on biological control with the fungus Metarhizium brunneum is being done at some institutions.
 Preliminary results indicate some potential of the fungus against wireworms.
 In contrast, previous results with insect pathogenic nematodes or with the fungus Beauveria sp. have not been promising.